-ICNC works to develop Regional Institutes on the Study and Practice of Strategic Nonviolent Action in partnership with local organizations in different parts of the world.
-These Institutes offer activists, practitioners, educators and academics opportunities to engage in structured and applied learning on civic organizing, mobilization and dynamics of nonviolent struggles for rights, freedom and justice.
+ICNC organizes Regional Institutes on the Study and Practice of Strategic Nonviolent Action in partnership with local organizations in different parts of the world.
+These Institutes offer activists, practitioners, educators, and academics opportunities to engage in structured and applied learning on civic organizing, mobilization, and dynamics of nonviolent struggles for rights, freedom, and justice.

 The goals of the Regional Institutes are:

 • to build a vibrant network of grassroots activists and scholars from the region who are interested in studying and/or are involved in the practice of strategic nonviolent action;

 • to offer structured learning about effective nonviolent organizing;

 • to generate knowledge and share information about nonviolent campaigns in the region, including key lessons from case studies that inform a more strategic approach to nonviolent actions;

 • to establish and expand the network of practitioners in the region and build partnerships between practitioners and scholars; and